See my Million Dollar Shop® courses Here.

 Shopify wins on the customer service front.

-Both companies offer freebie themes which you can choose from.
+Both companies offer freebie theme designs available which you can choose from.

 Here’s Shopify’s freebie theme, “Simple”.

 For me, it’s not really my favorite theme, to be honest.
 I don’t care for the layout.
 I don’t feel like it’s professional enough.
 The lines in the navigation bar on the left side look weird.
 However, the pink bar at the top looks good and you can click any part of the text in there, and it’ll take you straight away to the promotion.